-2023 supply-chain risk assessment of slavery, child and forced labour, and exposure to human trafficking
+2024 supply-chain risk assessment of slavery, child and forced labour, and exposure to human trafficking

-In 2023, in addition to its ERM process, Domtar undertook a supply-chain risk assessment focusing primarily on its global chemical suppliers.
+In 2024, Domtar undertook a supply-chain risk assessment focusing primarily on its global chemical and industrial fabric suppliers.
 Energy and fibre were excluded from this initial assessment because they are locally sourced from low-risk regions in Canada and the United States.
 Additionally, 100% of Domtar's fibre supply is sourced in accordance with the following third-party certification requirements: the Sustainable Forestry Initiative's fibre-sourcing requirements; the Programme for the Endorsement of Forest Certification's chain-of-custody due diligence requirements; or the Forest Stewardship Council's Controlled Wood Standard; and in some cases a combination of all three standards.
 All the standards require rigorous due diligence, including strict labour practices.